danielpeccini/base64MIMEtoBinary/README.md

 $cat CMD.EXE |base64 > cmd_exe.txt

-Insert the output name inside the Java program and run it to reconvert it to binary format.
+Insert the output name inside the Java program and run it to reconvert into binary format.